rauc/rauc/docs/terminology.rst

   ..
 FIXME find a better term for this

-  System Configuration
+  :ref:`System Configuration <sec_ref_slot_config>`
-    This configures the **controller** and contains compatibility information and slot definitions.
+    This configures RAUC and contains compatibility information and slot definitions.
-    For now, this file is shipped as part of the root filesystem.
+    Usually, this file is shipped as part of the root filesystem.

   Boot Chooser
     The bootloader component that determines which slot to boot from.